 • “How’s It Lookin’?
 Playing with Perspective and Taking a Second Look”

 "Field" craft sessions, which occur mid-week, are paired with museum tours.
 These sessions illustrate how writers integrate inspiration from “out in the field” into their work.
 The museum experience acts as field research, which is brought back to the classroom.
 Recent topics have included:

 “I Feel Weird: Language in Unexpected Places” (Amherst College Natural History Museum)

-“Mastering the Art of the Poem-Letter” (Emily Dickenson Museum)
+“Mastering the Art of the Poem-Letter” (Emily Dickinson Museum)

 The craft session was my absolute favorite.
 When we started off, I thought it was weird, but we’re writers, everything we do is weird.
 I actually wrote some of my favorite pieces during the week in my craft session.

 Studio Courses are meant to get participants active.
 Through hands-on studio courses in bookmaking and performance, participants explore avenues of creativity and experiment with new ways to share their writing.